Preventing and treating viral infections shouldn’t be this hard. And it shouldn’t garner so much fear. Mother Nature has some solutions for us.

 Yet think about this for a moment: A lifetime of poor lifestyle choices will catch up to you over time.
 Violating your circadian rhythm is just one such choice.
 It’s not about aging.
 It’s about how well you live as you age.

 Cultures known for long-lived people – i.e., those in ‘Blue Zones’ – live circadian lifestyles.
 They don’t suffer from age-related diseases.
 Aging is not a problem for them, and it shouldn’t be for us.

 The whole concept of blaming aging for so much that goes wrong with seniors is the epitome of intellectual laziness.
-It finally became so annoying to me that I started a dedicated website, the Boomer Health Center, to explain the actual realities of healthy aging based on Blue Zone-type biology.
+It finally became so annoying to me that I started a dedicated newsletter at the Boomer Health Center to explain the actual realities of healthy aging based on Blue Zone-type biology.